 It seems to me “Wellbeing” is a term people are open and ready to relate to.
 So if we talk about the “Wellbeing Economy Goals” – the WEGs – it will be far easier to popularize interest in critical issues and debates to shape our all futures.

-Last point on this, I was at the truly inspiring “High-level Meeting on Happiness and Well-being” convened by Bhutan at the UN in NYC on 2nd April 2012.
+The last point on this, I was at the truly inspiring “High-level Meeting on Happiness and Well-being” convened by Bhutan at the UN in NYC on 2nd April 2012.
 It was a fantastic occasion, and I continue to be drawn to big picture projects in support of this agenda.
 I’m working on one in particular that has great potential but needs ‘the stars to align’.

 It takes so much synergy to really make a difference.
-Conversations are ongoing with a number of change makers, and I’ll get back to you if that alignment shapes up!
+Conversations are ongoing with a number of change-makers, and I’ll get back to you if that alignment shapes up!

 One of the first passages that really enthused me when I began this journey was “Making the Alternative Sustainable: Lessons from Development for Tourism”, by Emanuel De Kadt in Smith & Eadington’s Tourism Alternatives: Potentials and Problems in the Development of Tourism.

-Not linked to tourism, but key to the sustainability and well-being agenda is The Spirit Level: why greater equality makes societies stronger by Wilkinson & Pickett.
+Not linked to tourism, but the key to the sustainability and well-being agenda is The Spirit Level: why greater equality makes societies stronger by Wilkinson & Pickett.
 That’s a great read!

 If you had to start your professional journey all over again, knowing what you know now about sustainability and tourism, what would you do differently?

 Wow.
 Good question.
 I really don’t know.
 By slowing down and talking to local people much more, I guess.
 By taking a step back, and being more patient and less hard-headed when things go awry.
 And by learning how to meditate and do some yoga.
 I still need to learn both!

 Thank you, Paul.